 The American Medical Student Association (AMSA)

 The American Medical Student Association (AMSA) is the oldest and largest independent association of physicians-in-training in the United States.
 AMSA at the University of Houston is a student-orchestrated organization that gives its members any and all opportunities a pre-medical student needs when aiming to become a physician.
-Getting accepted into medical school is difficult, and without a doubt a demanding goal to set forth.
+Getting accepted into medical school is difficult and a demanding goal.
 UH-AMSA eases this stress by being the one-stop-shop organization for all physicians-in-training.
-With chapters in medical schools like Baylor College of Medicine, UT-Houston, and UTMB, AMSA will be right there with you to and through medical school.
+With chapters in medical schools like Baylor College of Medicine, UT-Houston and UTMB, AMSA will be right there with you to and through medical school.
 For more information visit our website, and if you have any questions feel free to contact us at AMSA.Houston@gmail.com.

 Circle K International

 Go INTERNational.
-AIESEC is the largest international student-run organization in the world, with over 60,000 members in more than 100 countries.
+AIESEC is the largest international student-run organization in the world, with more than 80,000 members in more than 110 countries.
 It is an international non-profit organization that provides students with leadership training and internship opportunities at for-profit and non-profit organizations.

 Omicron Delta Kappa (ODK)- The National Leadership Honors Society